-The Plan provides for automatic revocable enrollment in the Plan at a contribution rate of 2% of pre-tax annual compensation for participants who meet the eligibility requirements.
+The Plan provides for automatic revocable enrollment in the Plan at a contribution rate of 3% of pre-tax annual compensation for participants who meet the eligibility requirements.
+Effective January 1, 2007, the initial automatic enrollment percentage shall automatically increase each year in 1% increments up to a maximum of 5%.
 The maximum allowable salary reduction contribution is 10% of pre-tax annual compensation, as defined in the Plan.
 Participants may elect to change their contribution rate and salary reduction agreement as often as daily.
-Pre-tax contributions may be made up to the Puerto Rico Department of Treasury limit of \$8,000 in 2006 and 2005, or 10% of the participant's annual compensation, whichever is less.
+Pre-tax contributions may be made up to the Puerto Rico Department of Treasury limit of \$8,000 in 2007 and 2006, or 10% of the participant's annual compensation, whichever is less.
 Participants may also roll over certain amounts representing distributions from other qualified retirement plans in Puerto Rico prior to becoming eligible to participate in the Plan, however, additional contributions cannot be made until the completion of one year of service consisting of at least 1,000 hours.
 For any participant who (i) has completed 1,000 hours of service during the Plan year and is actively employed by the Company on the last day of the Plan year or (ii) during the Plan year, has died, has become disabled or retired on or after normal retirement age, the Parent Company also contributes 25% of such participant's pre-tax contributions to the Plan up to the first 4% of the participant's compensation earned during the Plan year.
-Matching contributions, at the Parent Company's option, are made either in shares of the Parent Company's common stock ("Foot Locker Shares") or in cash to be invested in Foot Locker Shares, to be held in the Foot Locker Stock Fund.
-Matching contributions for 2006 were made in May 2007 and for 2005 were made in June 2006, entirely in Foot Locker Shares and recorded at fair market value on the date of the Plan's year-end.
+Matching contributions, at the Parent Company's option, are made either in shares of the Parent Company's common stock ("Foot Locker Shares") or in cash to be invested in Foot Locker Shares.
+Effective January 1, 2007, participants that are invested in the Foot Locker Stock Fund can diversify their matching contributions into any of the other investment options available under the Plan at any time.
+Matching contributions for 2007 were made in May 2008 and for 2006 were made in May 2007, entirely in Foot Locker Shares and recorded at fair market value on the date of the Plan's year-end.
 Additional contributions may be made at the discretion of the Parent Company and are subject to certain limitations.
-No additional contributions were made in 2006 or 2005.
+No additional contributions were made in 2007 or 2006.